-This policy is in line with our teaching and learning policy and equality of opportunity policy and aims to support inclusion for all of our children.
-The responsibility for the management of this policy falls to the Head teacher; the day-to-day operation of the policy is the responsibility of the Special Educational Needs Co-ordinator (SENDCo).
-The Governing Body, Head teacher and the SENDCo will work together closely to ensure that this policy is working effectively.
+This policy is in line with our approach to teaching and learning and equality of opportunity policy and aims to support inclusion for all of our children.
+The responsibility for the management of this policy falls to the Headteacher; the day-to-day operation of the policy is the responsibility of the Special Educational Needs Co-ordinator (SENDCo).
+The Trustees, Headteacher and the SENDCo will work together closely to ensure that this policy is working effectively.